tugberkugurlu/go-bloggy/web/posts/2021/2021-03-27_21-14-00-whiteboard-coding-interviews-might-not-be-as-bad-as-you-think.md

 - **These interviews not at all in favour of software engineers who don't have a formal computer science education**.
 This is largely correct, but also largely depends on what type of learning you have accumulated.
 If we were to speak commonly though, it's going to be very rough until these candidate can feel comfortable around this type of coding challenges, yet alone feeling confident to perform well on the interviews.
 I am one of these folks without a formal CS education background.
 I still remember the time where I bombed a coding interview long time ago when the interviewer asked me to implement a stack data structure without using any collection types.
 I didn't really know how to, and wasn't also able to reason about the problem.
 However, I took this as a challenge, and over the years, I have accumulated tons of knowledge around algorithms, data structures, and complexity analysis thanks to this interview style.
 More importantly, this knowledge proved to be immensely useful many times while I was designing, implementing and reviewing systems, and code changes.
 Long story short, this is not really a negative.
 It's either an excuse or opportunity for you to learn and grow yourself.
 In the era where the entire lectures of formal CS courses are published online (e.g. see [Introduction to Algorithms](https://www.youtube.com/playlist?list=PLUl4u3cNGP61Oq3tWYp6V_F-5jb5L2iHb) and [Advanced Data Structures](https://www.youtube.com/playlist?list=PLUl4u3cNGP61hsJNdULdudlRL493b-XZf) from [MIT OpenCourseWare](https://www.youtube.com/user/MIT)), this knowledge is much more easily acquirable than you might think.

+## Untold Truth?

+> OK, this section is purely based on assumptions, and totally speculative.
+If you are type of person who likes to focus on facts, or at least the opinions formed based on experience, you may wanna skip this.
+If not, buckle up!

+We should be open about the fact that this style of coding interviews require us to prepare, and that takes significant amount of time commitment from the candidate's point of view.
+It's a privilege to have that time, but let's assume you have that, it also still takes significant amount of diligence and perseverance to be able to perform strongly in these interviews.
+The outcome is also not left to luck.
+It's common that the candidate goes through 4-6 coding challenges throughout the hiring process, and one less than strong performance could be enough for them to get rejected.

+I personally believe that the preparation characteristics of these interviews on its own puts off great deal of candidates.
+These candidates could actually perform well on the job if they were to get it, but they never try because they don't have the enough enthusiasm and perseverance to go through this process.
+I also speculatively believe that this is a good thing for the organization, especially the ones which can already attack significant amount of candidates, because through this mechanism, they are implicitly evaluating the candidate's enthusiasm for the role, and general attitude on perseverance.

+I don't know whether this is the correct assumption or not, but wanted to put it out there here.
+Considering that software engineering hiring game favouring false-negative over false-positive (for the right reasons), this assumption might not be too far off.

 ## Common Misconceptions

 Based on the common rationale and understanding we have laid down, I believe it's now fair to be able to judge some of the common misconception about whiteboard-style coding interviews.
 Here are some of them that I am aware of which are worth specificity highlighting, this is not meant to be an exhaustive list: